harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference.md

 helpdocs_is_published: true
 ---

- You can run an automated [SonarQube SonarScanner](https://docs.sonarqube.org/latest/) scan to analyze your code repos and ensure that they are secure, reliable, readable, and modular, among other key attributes.
+ You can run [SonarQube SonarScanner](https://docs.sonarqube.org/latest/) scans to analyze your code repos and ensure that they are secure, reliable, readable, and modular, among other key attributes.

 ## Important notes for running SonarQube scans in STO